 Dwarka Farmstay, Talawade, Maharashtra

-Oceano Pearl: A Beach Homestay, Ganeshgule, Maharashtra
+Oceano Pearl, Ganeshgule, Maharashtra

-Oceano Pearl is a popular new boutique homestay that's situated on a mango and coconut grove fronting an untouched stretch of beach at Ganeshgule, 20 kilometers south of Ratnagiri town in Maharashtra.
+Oceano Pearl is a boutique homestay that's situated on a mango and coconut grove fronting an untouched stretch of beach at Ganeshgule, south of Ratnagiri town.
 During mango season, you'll be served fresh Alphonso mangoes and a huge variety of mango dishes as part of every meal.
 It's also possible to go mango picking at a local orchard.
-Four categories of rooms are offered, with rates starting from 2,800 rupees per night (from mid-April to mid-June).
-There's a luxury air-conditioned tree house, only a few minutes from the beach, priced at 3,800 rupees per night.
+Four categories of rooms are offered, with rates starting from 3,800 rupees per night (from mid-April to mid-June).
+There's a luxury air-conditioned tree house, only a few minutes from the beach, priced at 4,900 rupees per night.
+Breakfast is included.
 Visit their website for more information.
 Pune-based The Western Routes usually conducts a two-night Mango Picking and Tasting Tour in May, staying at Oceano Pearl (to be announced for 2020).